svkucheryavski/mdatoolsm.gitbook/chapter7/text.md

 ## Calibration of PLS-DA model

 The biggest difference with PLS here is how to provide proper values for responses.
 There are two possibilities.
 First, is to use a dataset with single factor column and specify either a level number or a label for the level as a class name.
+Second is to provide a vector with logical values (true for class members and false for strangers) and a class name.
+In the code below we create PLS-DA models for discrimination between scandinavians and medditerenneans in the *People* data.